regenerativeag/tools/active-member-discord-bot/README.md

 2. Add the bot to your server and give it access to the appropriate rooms.
 Also give the bot access to manage roles.
 3. Copy your bot's access token
 4. Create an environment variable named `DISCORD_API_TOKEN` with the value of your bot's access token
-5. Execute the shell command: `./gradlew active-member-discord-bot:run --args="bot-config.yml"`.
+5. Execute the shell command: `./gradlew active-member-discord-bot:run --args="bot-config.yml --dry-run=false"`.
    - replace `bot-config.yml` with the path to your server's config
-   - Alternatively, you can build the project (`./gradlew active-member-discord-bot:build`), and run the exported JAR (`java -jar active-member-discord-bot/build/libs/active-member-discord-bot-0.1-all.jar active-member-discord-bot/bot-config.yml`).
+   - Alternatively, you can build the project (`./gradlew active-member-discord-bot:build`), and run the exported JAR (`java -jar active-member-discord-bot/build/libs/active-member-discord-bot-0.1-all.jar active-member-discord-bot/bot-config.yml --dry-run=false`).

 ## Configuring the bot